 Mbox allows for a flexible media folder structure.
-Media can reside locally on the Mac hard-drive or on external hard-drives connected to the computer.
-Using external devices may result in poor playback performance if the external device or the connection is slow.
+Media can reside locally on the Mac hard-drive or on external storage devices connected to the computer.
+Using separate external devices is recommend in most cases, but may result in poor playback performance if the external device or connection is slow.

 IMPORTANT!
 The hard-drive and folder structure on some computers may be set up differently to that of the rental Mbox server.
-The Mbox folder can be placed on any drive of the computer, but there must be an alias or symbolic link to the Mbox folder at the root of the boot hard drive of the computer.
+The Mbox content folder can be placed on any drive of the computer, but there must be an alias to the Mbox content folder placed in the /Applications folder of the boot hard drive of the computer.

-At startup, the Mbox software performs a media scan to search all folders inside the /Mbox/Media and /Mbox/Models folders on the hard-drive of the Mbox server.
+At startup, the Mbox software performs a media scan to search all folders inside the Mbox/Media and Mbox/Models folders on the hard-drive of the Mbox server.
 External media can be attached to these folders using aliases, provided the following guidelines are observed:

-- + Aliases must link to folders on the external drive; they cannot be aliased directly to files. - + An alias cannot refer to another alias. - + The /Mbox/Media, and /Mbox/Models folders cannot be aliases.
+- + Aliases must link to folders on the external drive; they cannot be aliased directly to files. - + An alias cannot refer to another alias. - The Mbox/Media, and Mbox/Models folders cannot be aliases.

 Each time the Mbox server completes a media scan, a text file is created with all media files found and their corresponding combined file numbers.
-This text file can be found at /Mbox/Media_Report.txt
+This text file can be found at Mbox/Media_Report.txt